List of Drawn Together characters: I.S.R.A.E.L.

-I.S.R.A.E.L. (short for Intelligent Smart Robot Animation Eraser Lady) is the secondary antagonist of the film.
-She is a massive blue, and white robot with physical attributes of a woman such as eyelashes, breasts, and high heeled style feet.
-She also has jet engines on her back and her left arm shoots eraser bombs while the other shoots bullets.

-I.S.R.A.E.L. is sent by the Network Head to erase the housemates with the assistance of the Jew Producer.
+I.S.R.A.E.L. (voiced by Seth MacFarlane) is a feminine robot who is the secondary antagonist of the film.
+Her name is an acronym for Intelligent Smart Robot Animation Eraser Lady I.S.R.A.E.L. is sent by the Network Head to erase the housemates with the assistance of the Jew Producer.
 In the end, the Jew Producer convinces I.S.R.A.E.L. to spare the housemates and she kills the Network Head when he gets mad with her.
 She dies at the end of the movie when she is erased along with the rest of the cast.